What Does the Green Dot Mean on Slack?

 Key Points

-- Cannot be hidden from others in your workspace
+- Cannot be hidden from others in your workspace; there is no stealth or invisible mode

 Examples